utcompling/textgrounder/README.txt

 System Properties, choose the Advanced tab, click on Environment Variables, and add your settings in the User variables area.

-Next, likewise set TEXTGROUNDER_DIR to be the top level directory where you unzipped the download.
+/*Next, likewise set TEXTGROUNDER_DIR to be the top level directory where you unzipped the download.
 In Unix, type 'pwd' in the directory where this file is and use the path given to you by the shell as TEXTGROUNDER_DIR.
-You can set this in the same manner as for JAVA_HOME above.
+You can set this in the same manner as for JAVA_HOME above.*/ //THIS WILL BE REMOVED

 Next, add the directory TEXTGROUNDER_DIR/bin to your path.
 For example, you can set the path in your .bashrc file as follows: